WATER AND LIFE INTERFACE INSTITUTE

 Picture

-WALII's Margaret Fleming is the scientist at MSU continuing Beal’s experiment.
+WALII's Grace (Margaret) Fleming is the scientist at MSU continuing Beal’s experiment.
 Dr. Fleming is also designing a follow-up experiment: she wonders whether seeds buried in different soils take the same amount of time to die.
 To get seeds placed in different soil types, we need help from people around the country who are willing to bury seeds in their soil and check on them from time to time.
 We will supply seeds and instructions - you supply the hole.

 How to Join the Project: This project will begin in the Fall of 2023, and participants can join now at citsci.org.
 Please click here or the button above to be taken to our project (Seed Burial Experiment) site on citsci.org.
 Once you create a free citsci account and log in, you will be able to join our project (and all other citsci projects).
-We will contact all project members by September 1, 2023 to distribute instructions for burying seeds and collecting data, and to coordinate the first supply shipment (available for free on request).
+We will contact all project members by September 1, 2024 to distribute instructions for burying seeds and collecting data, and to coordinate the first supply shipment (available for free on request).
 All participants who submit data will be acknowledged in publications resulting from this community science project!

 Outreach Overview